 Outreach and Engagement at Michigan State University, 2012

-Sponsored by MSU's National Collaborative for the Study of University Engagement (NCSUE), the Outreach and Engagement Measurement Instrument (OEMI) gathers data about the outreach activities of MSU faculty and academic staff.
+Sponsored by MSU's National Collaborative for the Study of University Engagement (NCSUE)External link - opens in new window, the Outreach and Engagement Measurement Instrument (OEMI) gathers data about the outreach activities of MSU faculty and academic staff.
 The information is self-reported and participation in the annual survey is voluntary.
 Data for 2012 were collected between January and April 2013 and represent the ninth year of data collection; 568 faculty and academic staff responded to the survey.
 Since 2004, 3,104 distinct (non-duplicative) respondents have reported their outreach and engagement through the OEMI.
 For this snapshot, OEMI data are augmented with data from the service-learning and civic engagement student registration system.

 OEMI results for 2012 include the following: